Olivia Cheung

 dj1267@nyu.edu

 Davit majored in Psychology with a minor in Italian.
 He is interested in social psychology, affective neuroscience, and psychotherapy.
 His capstone project investigated the role of perceived competence in human faces on the prediction of election success of politicians, and how various manipulations on the faces may influence the prediction outcome.
-Davit presented his findings at the V-VSS 2022 conference.
-His work is published in Scientific Reports entitled "Effects of masculinity vs. femininity on competence judgment of politician faces and election outcome prediction".
+Davit presented his findings at the V-VSS 2022 conference and at the 2023 International Convention of Psychological Science.
+His work entitled "Effects of masculinity vs. femininity on competence judgment of politician faces and election outcome prediction" is published in Scientific Reports.

 Jakub Podmokly